saswatmeher/Product-Categorisation/README.md

 # Product-Categorisation
-Categorie the ecommerce product to their category tree and brand
+Categoriation the ecommerce products to their category tree and brand using machine learning.

 This repository contains data, model training and testing code, input file